Hi! I'm Julia Costello, licensed massage therapist since 2014 and mother of two minis.

 What is your cancellation/rescheduling policy? click here

 What if I'm running late for my appointment?
 Please, please, please call if you know you're running late.
 We will likely have to cut into you massage time if this is the case, and letting us know in advance is really helpful so we can be more proficient when you arrive.
 Our business runs on time, and just as we respect yours, we ask that you respect ours in return.

 What if I go into labor and have to cancel my appt? click here to see our policies.
 We know you can't plan when you go into labor, so we're a little more understanding with our laboring mamas, but DO still have a policy.
 Please ask if you have any questions!

 What is required to reserve my appointment?
-Your full name, email address, mobile number, a credit or debit card on file to guarantee your appointment, as well has how far along in pregnancy you are or how recently you gave birth, and whether your pregnancy is low- or high-risk (and if high risk, for what reason).
+Your full name, email address, mobile number, as well as a credit or debit card on file to guarantee your appointment.

 Do I need a note from my doctor or midwife?
 Unless you are experiencing a high-risk pregnancy, or a condition that could be worsened by increased blood flow during massage, you should be fine!
 We will let you know if there is anything concerning on your intake form, and we can discuss how to move forward from there.